Jason Abalos: Political career

 His father, Popoy Abalos, is a former board member of the Second District of Nueva Ecija.

 In the 2016 elections, Abalos, ran as a Liberal, but failed in his attempt to obtain a membership in the municipal council of Pantabangan, Nueva Ecija.

 In the 2022 elections, ran under PDP–Laban to "pursue what [his] father had started", he was elected board member of the province's Second District.

 Personal life

 In his early years, Abalos studied in his hometown, Pantabangan.
 He later obtained a bachelor's degree in civil engineering from the Nueva Ecija University of Science and Technology in Cabanatuan City.

 His engagement in 2021 with his long-time partner, actress and Binibining Pilipinas 2018 runner-up Vickie Rushton, was revealed in June 2022.
 They were married in a church wedding ceremony in Batangas on September 1 of the same year.
-And on September 1, 2023, coinciding with their first wedding anniversary, they both have their first child name Knoa Alexander.
+And on September 1, 2023, coinciding with their first wedding anniversary, they had their first child named Knoa Alexander.